Randomized reference models for temporal networks: Appendix: Formal definitions and proofs

 From the above procedure, the number of instantaneous events on a link in the generated instant-event network is seen to correspond to the weight $\wij$ of the link in the original temporal network.
 Using $\wij$ to designate the number of instantaneous events on the links in the instant-event network thus makes it possible to name each event and instant-event shuffling based on the features they conserve in a consistent manner, no matter whether the shuffling is applied to a temporal network or an instant-event temporal network.
 It follows from this alternative definition of $\wij$ that $s_i$ designates the activity of the node $i$ in an instant-event network (see the section ``Notation for features of instant-event networks'' in Supplementary Note~2 for further discussion).

-In this section we define and list a selection of temporal network features that have been shown to play an important role in network dynamics, and which are sufficient to name the MRRMs found in our literature survey presented in Section~\ref{sec:classification}.
+In this supplementary note we provide detailed definitions for a selection of temporal network features that have been shown to play an important role in network dynamics, and which are sufficient to name the MRRMs found in our literature survey presented in Section~\ref{sec:classification}.
 Table~\ref{tab:features} lists basic features of temporal networks, often describing single elements of a network such as nodes or events, and Table~\ref{tab:constraint_levels} lists different general ways to construct features describing the whole temporal network by using the basic features as building blocks.

 A feature of a temporal network is any function that takes a network as an input (Def.~\ref{def:feature}).
 Clearly, there is a very large number of such functions which could be defined\footnote{The number of functions leading to different MRRMs is equal to the the number of possible partitions of the state space of temporal networks of a given size.
 In practice, the number of possible temporal networks is very large and the number of partitions of the state space is a super-exponential function of this number (see Section~\ref{sec:RRM}).}, and as we will see later, a multitude of such functions have been (often implicitly) used in the literature.
 Here we attempt to organize this set of functions in a way that it is compatible with the different temporal network representations introduced in Section~\ref{sec:temp-net} and the concept of order of features \new{developed in Section~\ref{sec:theory-comparison}}.